aditi10/k8-terraform-application/README.md

+``Create a development namespace.``
+From Workstation
-Create a development namespace. from Workstation kubectl create namespace development kubectl get namespace
+kubectl create namespace development kubectl get namespace

-Deploy guest-book application (or any other application which you think is more suitable to showcase your ability, kindly justify why you have chosen a different application) in the development namespace.
+``Deploy guest-book application (or any other application which you think is more suitable to showcase your ability, kindly justify why you have chosen a different application) in the development namespace.``

 Ssh one of kubernetes nodes if workstation is not setup with kubectl cli